Huckleberry Stuffed French Toast made with my Low Carb “Wonder Bread” Recipe.

 The Kooteny Cottage we rented far exceeded my expectations.
 It had a rustic feel but was of good construction.
 The two story house was hidden away in the woods and built totally “off the grid”.
 The kitchen and lights ran on solar power and propane, with a spring fed water system for drinking and bathing.
 In the upstairs bedroom we had a view of Kootenay Lake.
 Our nearest neighbor at this hideaway was likely the bear that was said to visit each fall to feast on apples growing in the garden.

 For dinner I prepared a feast including featuring the fresh ingredients we have picked and purchased along the way.
 At a small butcher shop we bought 2 pork chops which I glazed with a little maple syrup and sea salt, and I topped them with a simple crab apple chutney I made featuring wild crab apples and a few feral granny smith apples we picked that afternoon.
-For a side dish I made my favorite kohlrabi hash browns (recipe in my cookbook) to which I added a pile of grated goat mozzarella cheese which turned them into cheesy crispy deliciousness.
+For a side dish I made my favorite kohlrabi hash browns to which I added a pile of grated goat mozzarella cheese which turned them into cheesy crispy deliciousness.
 I was overjoyed to find out how much Canadians seem to love their kohlrabi as I found it in every market we shopped in.
 And this dinner featured the largest kohlrabi I had ever seen!
 And it was also the easiest to slice and it cooked up so nicely.
 I also wilted wild dandelion greens that I picked by a mountain creek that afternoon and cooked them in a little goat butter, sea salt, and a splash of red wine vinegar.
-Also featured on the plate was my grain-free super seed baguette bread (recipe in my cookbook) and a slab of goat milk butter.
+Also featured on the plate was my grain-free super seed baguette bread, and a slab of goat milk butter.
 It was a delicious wild inspired feast!

 Our dinner of pork chops, crab apple chutney, and wilted dandelion greens at the cabin